stateright/stateright.github.io/md-src/achieving-linearizability.md

 {{#include ../rs-src/achieving-linearizability/src/main.rs:actor}}
 ```

-The test case confirms that this implementation is linearizable.
-It also
+The test case confirms that this implementation is linearizable provided that
-introduces two new aspects:

-1. The model contains a `within_boundary` predicate, which is used to reduce
-   the number of visited states while still retaining systematic testing.
-2. The model is parameterized by a configuration type `AbdModelCfg`.

-Remember to run the tests with the `--release` flag if you want to check with a
-larger max clock or number of clients/servers as the state space
-grows rapidly.
+the network does not redeliver messages.
+Performing thorough model checking may
+take up to several minutes (depending on your system's performance) and will
+only be performed with a `--release` build.

 ```rust,ignore,noplayground
 {{#include ../rs-src/achieving-linearizability/src/main.rs:test}}